Family Law and Policy

 Better Angels Award

-On March 14, 2018 Judge Jane Waller will be honored as the second recipient of the Better Angels Award for her commitment and service to families.
+On March 14, 2018 Judge Jane Waller was honored as the second recipient of the Better Angels Award for her commitment and service to families.

 On October 18, 2016 the Family Law & Policy Program and Family Law Society presented Judge Arnold Blockman with the inaugural Better Angels Award for his steadfast compassion for the family.